-The applicant must adhere to the stacking limit.
-The stacking limit refers to the maximum level of total Canadian government funding (federal, provincial/territorial, and municipal) a successful applicant can receive towards total approved eligible expenses of a project.
+When including funds from other government sources, the stacking limit must be considered.
+The stacking limit refers to the maximum level of total Canadian government funding (federal, provincial/territorial, and municipal) a successful Applicant can receive towards total approved eligible expenses of a project.